 Playfulness, laughter, smiles.
 How readily and easily accessible are these for you?
 Is your life weighted down with all the tragedies and worries of the world, or those closer to home?

 On the scale of lightheartedness or playfulness, my natural and learned tendency is weighted towards the serious side.
-As the decades rolled by, life’s challenges began to wear me down and out.
+As the decades rolled by, life challenges began to wear me down and out.
 Then, I read a book that changed everything for me!
-I had no idea that the constant worry about—oh, everything!—was actually slamming the windows shut on the joys in life, which included the ability to be playful.
+I had no idea that the constant worry about - oh, everything! - was actually slamming the windows shut on the joys in life, which included the ability to be playful.

 By understanding what stress is and learning how to treat the cause, as opposed to the symptoms, I have become more willing and able to engage in the heart-shifting joys of play.

 Play anchors you to the present, something a chronic worrier skips right over.
-As Abraham Maslow states, “The ability to be in the present moment is a major component of mental wellness.”
-(Physical and emotional, too!)
+As Abraham Maslow states:

 In a delightful Ted Talk, Tim Brown discusses Creativity and Play.
 A few of his points were made by engaging the audience in activity.
 Judging by their laughter, they thoroughly enjoyed the exercises they were asked to perform.